G2mcab/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles is a script that displays current directory content including hidden files and use long format 5-listfilesdigitonly is a scipt that display current directory contents in Long format,with user and group IDs displayed numerically, And hidden files
 6-firstdirectory is a script that creates a directory named my first directory in tmp folder.
-7-movethatfile move betty tmp tom tmp/myfirstdirectory.
+7-movethatfile move betty tmp to tmp/myfirstdirectory.
+8-firstdelete deltes betty from tm/myfirstdirectory